 Day 2: What Does Therapy Actually Look Like?

-On Day 2 we get into the room.
+On Day 2, we get into the therapy room.
 You will see how the Four Points of Balance shape every clinical decision a Crucible therapist makes, understand a collaborative alliance and why it matters, and learn how mind mapping can make process work so much easier and sharper.

 Day 3: Seeing What Is Happening in Front of You